ogcio/logto/README.md

 - Enables OpenID Connect (OIDC) based authentication with Logto SDKs.
 - Supports passwordless sign-in, along with various options like email, phone number, username, Google, Facebook, and other social sign-in methods.
 - Offers beautiful UI components with customizable CSS to suit your business needs.
-- Has an open community with many warm-hearted contributors and users.
-Check out our [awesome list](./AWESOME.md) of community-contributed resources.

 ### 📦 Out-of-the-box infrastructure